gitter-badger/vclgenie/README.md

 ###Conditions

-The currently support list of conditions are
+The currently supported list of conditions are

 * Request URL  - Match on anything in the URL
 * Content Type - Match on the Content Type header